Code of Ethics

 Theatre Arts in Coaching and Training Ltd expects all employees and associates who are credentialed coaches (coaches, coach mentors, coaching supervisors, coach trainers or students) to adhere to the elements and principles of ethical conduct: to be competent and integrate International Coach Federation (ICF) Core Competencies effectively in their work.

-The ICF Code of Ethics is composed of five main parts:
+The International Coaching Federation (ICF) Code of Ethics is composed of five (5) main parts:

 ICF Core Values and Ethical Principles

-Providing the basis for ICF ethics training in ICF-accredited programs
+Providing the basis for ICF ethics training in ICF-accredited training programs.

 Although the Ethical Conduct Review (ECR) process is only applicable to ICF Professionals, as is the Pledge, the ICF Staff are also committed to ethical conduct and the Core Values and Ethical Principles that underpin this ICF code of ethics.